CarlosCraveiro/DSB-SC_Modulation/README.md

 # Project - Communication Principles
-This project was developed as an assignment for the SEL0616 - Communication Principles discipline, offered in the first semester of 2024 by professor Mateus Isaac de Oliveira Souza.
+This project was developed as an assignment for the SEL0616 - Communication Principles discipline, offered in the first semester of 2024 by professor Mateus Isaac de Oliveira Souza at the Electrical and Computing Engineering Department - SEL, São Carlos School of Engineering - EESC, University of São Paulo - USP, Brazil.

 ## Introduction:
 This project aims to practically expose, using code examples, the knowledge learned during the course regarding amplitude modulation and demodulation (AM), specifically **Double-SideBand Suppressed-Carrier modulation, or DSB-SC**, and **Synchronous Demodulation***.